ivan4722/dailypuzzle/README.md

 Check out the website here: http://linserv1.cims.nyu.edu:24709/

 The site will let users sign in to track their scores, with total puzzles solved, and best streak.
 There is also a leaderboard with current best streak and most problems solved.
-Inspiration was taken from https://www.janestreet.com/puzzles/current-puzzle/, however I want to make the puzzle more solvable and quickly to solve, while having it posted every day rather than every month.
+Inspiration was taken from wordle and https://www.janestreet.com/puzzles/current-puzzle/, however I want to make the puzzle more solvable and quickly to solve, while having it posted every day rather than every month.

 There will also be a page to see past puzzles for each day, along with the solutions.